-Rapid7 To Acquire DivvyCloud For Cloud Security Tech
+Rapid7 To Acquire DivvyCloud For Cloud Security Tech (NASDAQ:RPD)

 Quick Take

-Rapid7 (RPD) has announced the proposed acquisition of DivvyCloud for $145 million.
+Rapid7 (NASDAQ:RPD) has announced the proposed acquisition of DivvyCloud for $145 million.

 DivvyCloud has developed a Cloud Security Posture Management platform to help enterprises prevent breaches through misconfigurations and other infrastructure vulnerabilities